Uefa to discuss Champions League final

 World football's governing body Fifa is to meet on Thursday.

-World Cup play-offs are scheduled to take place next month with Russia set to play Poland, while Scotland host Ukraine.
+World Cup play-offs are scheduled to take place next month with Russia set to play Poland on 24 March, while Scotland host Ukraine on the same day.

-Sweden are also in the play-offs and would meet Russia for a place at the World Cup finals in Qatar later this year if both win their semi-finals.
+Sweden are also in the play-offs and would meet Russia for a place at the World Cup finals, which get under way in Qatar in December, if both win their semi-finals.

 But Karl-Erik Nilsson, the chairman of the Swedish Football Association, told Reuters a match in Russia was "almost unthinkable" at the moment.

+In an statement, the IOC said: "The Olympic Truce began seven days before the before the start of the Olympic Games, on 4 February 2022, and ends seven days after the closing of the Paralympic Games.

+Meanwhile, the International Ski Federation (FIS) has said it is "monitoring the escalation in the Russia-Ukraine conflict" and the safety of participants at their World Cup competitions in Russia this weekend.

-Formula 1 is monitoring events with the Russian Grand Prix set to take place in Sochi in September.
+Formula 1 says it is "closely watching the fluid developments", with the Russian Grand Prix set to take place in Sochi in September.

-F1 said in a statement said that it was "closely watching the very fluid developments and at this time has no further comment on the race".

 More to follow